auraphp/Aura.Input/docs/upgrade.md

 ## New Dependency: `aura/filter-interface`

-6.0.0 requires `aura/filter-interface: dev-sub-filter`.
+6.0.0 requires `aura/filter-interface: 6.x`.
 This package provides the contracts used throughout Aura.Input:

 | Interface / Class | Description |
 |---|---|